-We ask parents to sign the agreement in appendix 2.
+We ask parents to note the wording of the model agreement in appendix 2, and agreements signed at the start of the academic year.

-7.3 Communicating with parents about pupil activity
+7.3 Communicating with parents about Student activity

 The school will ensure that parents and carers are made aware of any online activity that their children are being asked to carry out.